rhavens/subleasy/README.md

-# subleasy
+# Subleasy
-A platform for posting sublets.
+A simple solution for campus subletting.
 For students, by students.

 ## Release notes:

 Currently in Alpha.

+### v0.1.4

+Moved URL to www.subleasy.com, added notice for users at the wrong URL

 ### v0.1.3